valentinegarikayi/podcasts/_posts/2022-10-17-Ep1-Ian-Beddows-Imperialism.markdown

 In this first episode, I interview uMkhonto we Sizwe military veteran [Ian Beddowes](https://www.facebook.com/ian.beddowes.77)

-We explore the concept of imperialism and why it is important
+We explore the concept of imperialism as well as its importance

 Intro background music is Saramugomo by Mbira Dzenharira